 July / August 2005 (STS-114)

 STS-114 is the first Return to Flight mission since the tragic loss of Columbia on February 1, 2003.
 Over two years have been spent researching and implementing safety improvements for orbiters and external tanks.
 One of the requirements was to inspect the underside of the Shuttle before reentry.
-To make this possible, MDA of Brampton, Ontario developed an extension to the Canadarm to perform on-orbit inspections of the Shuttle's thermal protection system.
+To make this possible, MacDonald, Dettwiler and Associates Ltd. (MDA) of Brampton, Ontario developed an extension to the Canadarm to perform on-orbit inspections of the Shuttle's thermal protection system.

 During mission STS-114, the Canadarm and its extension boom are used to conduct surveys of Space Shuttle Discovery after launch and before landing.
 The crew uses the Canadarm to pick up the new 15-metre Orbiter Boom, and, like a dental mirror, inspect hard-to-reach areas of the Shuttle.
 The Laser Camera System, one of the two 3-D laser imagers at the tip of the boom, studies the parts of Discovery's wings and nose subject to the most intense heat during reentry for damage.